 22. Set policies for the Company’s hiring of employees or former employees of the independent auditor who participated in any capacity in the audit of the Company, which policies shall reflect any limitations required by law.

-23. Discuss with the national office of the independent auditor issues on which the auditor was consulted by the Company's audit team and matters of audit quality and consistency.
+23. Discuss with the Company's independent auditors any consultations that they have had with their national office regarding the Company and matters of audit quality and consistency.

 24. Meet with the independent auditor prior to the audit to discuss the (1) the auditors' responsibilities under generally accepted auditing standards and the responsibilities of management in the audit process, (2) the overall audit strategy, (3) the planning, staffing, scope and timing of the annual audit, (4) any significant risks identified during the auditors' risk assessment procedures and (5) when completed, the results, including significant findings, of the annual audit.